xljiang/tournament-manager/GroupProject/Docs/TestPlan.md

 ## 1 Testing Strategy

 ### 1.1 Overall strategy

+*This section should provide details about your unit-, integration-, system-, and regression-testing strategies.
+In particular, it should discuss which activities you will perform as part of your testing process, and who will perform such activities.*

 Our overall testing strategy is composed of four level tests: unit test, integration test, system test and regression test.